aryn-ai/sycamore/docs/source/data_ingestion_and_preparation/load_data.md

 ```-e AWS_ACCESS_KEY_ID -e AWS_SECRET_ACCESS_KEY -e AWS_SESSION_TOKEN```

-The `-v` specifies the volume being mounted to store crawled documents.

 ### Load data from websites

 The Sycamore HTTP crawler is based on scrapy, a framework for writing web crawlers.
 The crawler uses scrapy's RFC2616 caching in order to reduce the load from crawling.